Hyperbolicity, automorphic forms and Siegel modular varieties: Distance decreasing pseudo-distances

 where is the metric obtained by taking the Poincar\'e metric on the punctured disc.
 Therefore if we combine this with (\ref{good}), we have

 This estimate clearly implies the proposition. \end{proof}

-Finally as a third step, we are in position to construct a distance decreasing pseudo distance which finishes the proof of Theorem \ref{pseudo}. \begin{proposition} There exists a constant $\beta>0$ such that $\tilde{g}:=\beta.\psi.g$ is a distance decreasing pseudo-distance: for any holomorphic map $f: \Delta \to \overline{X}$ from the unit disc equipped with the Poincar\'e metric $g_P$, we have
+Finally as a third step, we are in position to construct a distance decreasing pseudo-distance which finishes the proof of Theorem \ref{pseudo}. \begin{proposition} There exists a constant $\beta>0$ such that $\tilde{g}:=\beta \cdot \psi \cdot g$ is a distance decreasing pseudo-distance: for any holomorphic map $f: \Delta \to \overline{X}$ from the unit disc equipped with the Poincar\'e metric $g_P$, we have

 \end{proposition}